Skip to content

 FETO orchestrated conspiracies during these trials, victimizing hundreds.
 Their media outlets acted as mouthpieces, manipulating public perception during these trials, which were framed as an effort to settle scores with alleged secular coup plotters.

-Former Turkish General Chief of Staff Ilker Basbug, who was imprisoned between 2013 and 2014 by the Gulenists operating in the judiciary, would remark following the coup attempt that, “Between 2012 and 2016, Erdogan fought a lonesome war against the congregation.”
+Former Turkish General Chief of Staff Ilker Basbug, who was imprisoned between 2013 and 2014 by the Gulenists operating in the judiciary, would remark following the coup attempt, “Between 2012 and 2016, Erdogan fought a lonesome war against the congregation.”

 In 2012, the FETO judiciary even went after the head of Turkish intelligence, current Foreign Minister Hakan Fidan, in a failed attempt to cease him.
-And in December 2013, FETO’s prosecutors conducted a so-called corruption and bribery operation attempting to overthrow the government using fabricated evidence.
+In December 2013, FETO’s prosecutors conducted a so-called corruption and bribery operation attempting to overthrow the government using fabricated evidence.

 These events marked the beginning of the openly public confrontation between the ruling AK Party government and FETO.